Main menu

 Bitcoin is a digital currency that was released in January 2009.
 It was launched by Satoshi Nakamoto.
 The identity of the aged people who invented this technology remains a mystery.
 Online transactions.
 Unlike currencies, the government is run by a decentralized authority.

 Bitcoin is a type of cryptocurrency.
-There is no physical Bitcoin, only balances kept in e-wallets that can be accessed transparently by everyone.
+There is no physical Bitcoin, only balances kept in e-wallets that everyone can access transparently.
 All Bitcoin transactions are verified by a massive amount of computing.
 Bitcoin is not issued or backed by any banks or governments, and this is because Bitcoin is not of value as a commodity.
 Although it is not legal tender in most parts of the world, bitcoin is very popular and has led to the launch of hundreds of other cryptocurrencies, which are collectively referred to as altcoins.
 Bitcoin is usually abbreviated to “BTC”

 How does Bitcoin work?